lizmat/articles/5to6-containers.md

 Assignment
 ----------
-Now compare this when we create a lexical variable and *assign* to it:
+Compare this to creating a lexical variable and *assigning* to it in Perl 6:

     my $bar = 56;